 Janet M Carter

-As a hydrologist for the U.S. Geological Survey, I perform research on water quality and groundwater and write reports.
-I serve as the report specialist for the South Dakota Water Science Center and other Centers within the U.S. Geological Survey.
-I chair the Western South Dakota Hydrology Conference, which is held annually in April.
-I also serve as the webmaster and outreach coordinator.
+As the Deputy Director for studies for the Dakota Water Science Center for the U.S. Geological Survey, I oversee the studies program in North and South Dakota.
+As a hydrologist, I have performed research on water quality and groundwater.
+I have worked on many studies in South Dakota and also several regional, national, and international studies.
+I have served as the webmaster and outreach coordinator until 2016.
+I previously served as the report specialist for the Dakota Water Science Center and other Centers within the U.S. Geological Survey.
+I chaired the Western South Dakota Hydrology Conference, which is held annually in April, for 15 years.

 M.S., Geological Engineering, South Dakota School of Mines and Technology, 1994.

 B.S., Geological Engineering, South Dakota School of Mines and Technology, 1992.

 Conceptual model to assess water use associated with the life cycle of unconventional oil and gas development